Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Discussion: Systemic Changes

 \subsection{Badging}

 Informational labeling has had a long history of being used in public policy~\citep{banerjee2003eco}.
 In the USA, the ``Energy Star'' label has been used to guide customers to eco-friendly products.
 More recently, ``badges'' rewarded by the \emph{Psychological Science} journal were shown to be effective, with a jump from 3\% of articles reporting open data to 39\% one year later.
 ACM has introduced similar reproducibility badges.\footnote{\href{https://web.archive.org/web/20191209171518/https://www.acm.org/publications/policies/artifact-review-badging}{https://www.acm.org/publications/policies/artifact-review-badging}} With consistent reporting of carbon and energy metrics, climate friendly research badges can be introduced by conferences to recognize any paper that demonstrates a significant effort to mitigate its impacts.
 For example, a compute intensive paper, when showing evidence of explicitly running resources in a clean region can be rewarded with such a badge.
 Another example badge can be awarded to papers that create energy-friendly algorithms with similar performance as the state-of-the-art\footnote{See, for example, \citet{clark2020electra} which creates a more efficient version of text encoder pre-training.}.
 The goal of these badges is to draw further attention to efficient versions of state-of-the-art systems and to encourage mitigation efforts while, again, not punishing compute-intensive experiments.
+Of course this may not apply to conferences such as SysML which often focus on making models more efficient, but rather as a motivational tool for other venues where efficiency may not be in focus.